 - Treatment plans must be closely monitored and changed based on patient needs.

-Each of the following addiction treatments have been proven to be effective and follow the components listed above.
+Each of the following addiction treatments has been proven to be effective and follow the components listed above.
 Within these principles, there are usually about five key steps that all addiction treatment programs follow.
 First, the patient must remove the addiction through detoxification.
 Next, behavioral counseling is used to determine various aspects of causation.
 From here, therapists can prescribe medication should it be necessary as well as proceed with the appropriate method of addiction therapy.
 Long-term follow-ups are necessary to monitor patients for relapse as well.

 Cognitive Behavioral Therapy (CBT)